FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/pros-and-cons-of-jwts.md

 {% include _image.html src="/assets/img/blogs/Lets-talk-about-JWTs-Diagram-2-1.png" alt="Opaque token example" class="img-fluid" figure=false %}

 This method of verifying and exchanging tokens can be very "chatty" and it also requires a method of persisting and loading the tokens inside the identity provider.
-JWTs on the other hand don’t require any persistence or logic in the identity provider since they are portable.
+JWTs on the other hand don't require any persistence or logic in the identity provider since they are portable.

 There are a couple of things you should consider when deciding to use JWTs.
 Let's look at a few of the main ones.